Technigo/project-cluedo/README.md

 # What is this

-My fifth project during the Technigo bootcamp.
+My fourth project during the Technigo bootcamp.
 Assignment: **Build a Cluedo mystery picker**.

 ## How I started